Bhat-Gurunandan/ajeeb-goa/markdown/12-chapter-12.md

 The really interesting battle was on the cultural front.
-Maharashtra’s popular Lal Bavtta Kala Pathak led by Shahir Amar Shaikh, as well as Shahir Sable, enthralled crowds with inspiring patriotic Marathi songs like Jai Jai Maharashtra Mazha (Victory to my Maharashtra), to generate support for merger.
+Maharashtra’s popular Lal Bavtta Kala Pathak led by Shahir Amar Shaikh, as well as Shahir Sable, enthralled crowds with inspiring patriotic Marathi songs like *Jai Jai Maharashtra Mazha* (Victory to my Maharashtra), to generate support for merger.

 To counter them, a young brigade of singers, musicians and lyricists led by Ulhas Buyao entered the arena, styling themselves as the Jai Gomantak Kala Pathak.
-Their Konkani campaign songs like Goenchea Mhojea Goenkarano, Jayat Jage and Channeache Rati long outlived the movement to become popular folk songs that even today’s younger generation continues to enjoy.
+Their Konkani campaign songs like *Goenchea Mhojea Goenkarano*, *Jayat Jage* and *Channeache Rati* long outlived the movement to become popular folk songs that even today’s younger generation continues to enjoy.
 Interestingly, while the banners displayed at public meetings by both sides were always in Marathi in